 Flood’s global impact efforts are focused on the nations of Malawi and Uganda in Africa, and the nation of Haiti in the Caribbean

 Are you interested in impacting the world in a unique and challenging way?
 Serve with our sister church in Malawi this Summer!
-We are assembling two teams for 2019:
+We are assembling two unique teams.
+Each trip includes a safari and training to ensure you have a great experience.
+Team members raise financial support from friends and family to provide for the costs.
+Applications are due March 31, 2020.
+See below for the link.

-Flood Lilongwe hosts a festival every year to celebrate Malawi’s independence day on July 6.
+Flood Lilongwe hosts an outreach festival every year to celebrate Malawi’s independence day.
 This event attracts over 20,000 people and has become a cornerstone event in the community.
-We are assembling a team to help plan and facilitate the 2019 Ufulu festival.
-We are still looking for a leader for this trip.
-If you are intersted, email EmilyHawkes@DIVEintoFLOOD.com.
+We are assembling a team to help plan and facilitate the 2020 Ufulu Festival, including its expansion to another city.
+Safari and fundraising training included.

 An invitation to speak at African Bible College in 2002 provided Matt Hammett and the Flood team to create connections that would lead to a country-wide music tour in 2004 and the eventual commissioning of two Flood Church campuses in the cities of Lilongwe (2008) and Blantyre (2015).